zahrakhoshmanesh/ISSRE2018/README.md

  - Resilience pattern example : circuit breaker
  - chaos engineering
  - relation between resilence pattern, anti pattern and fault injection

+#### Tuesday, October 16th, 4:00PM - 6:00PM (2 hours), R3: Reliability, Security and Safety Analysis

+Session Chair: Tadashi Dohi

+**Online Model-based Testing Under Uncertainty.
+Matteo Camilli (University of Milan), Angelo Gargantini and Patrizia Scandurra (University of Bergamo)​**

+-

+Reliability Evaluation of Functionally Equivalent Simulink PID Controller Implementations.
+Kai Ding, Andrey Morozov and Klaus Janschek (TU Dresden)​

+A Natural Language Programming Approach for Requirements-based Security Testing.
+Phu X. Mai, Fabrizio Pastore, Arda Goknil and Lionel Briand (University of Luxembourg)

+Safe-AR: Reducing Risk While Augmenting Reality (WAP paper).
+Robyn Lutz (Iowa State University)

+#### Wednesday, October 17th, 9:00 - 10:30am

+When Software Reliability Engineering Meets Artificial Intelligence

+Michael R. Lyu

+Professor and Chairman Computer Science & Engineering Department, The Chinese University of Hong Kong

+www.cse.cuhk.edu.hk/lyu

+Abstract:

+“Software is eating the world, but A.I. is going to eat software.”
+We have already witnessed software engineering shaping every last facet of our 21st century existence.
+We currently see the coming of A.I. storms from the horizon.
+In this talk I will try to connect A.I. with Software Reliability Engineering (SRE).
+On one hand, A. I. techniques, empowered by data-driven machine learning algorithms, can enhance SRE tasks with new paradigms.
+On the other hand, SRE techniques are essential to modern A.I. applications.
+Regarding the first aspect, we have investigated on the design of novel A.I. approaches and machine learning techniques to facilitate three major phases in software reliability engineering: development, operation, and analysis.
+I will explain the challenges in each phase and describe our recently achieved methodologies.
+Regarding the second aspect, I will examine how the conventional SRE techniques, fault avoidance, fault removal, fault tolerance, and fault prediction, can be applied to A.I. software, and present some of our current findings.
+I will also discuss the ethical issues on A.I. applications, and address how we can attack these issues with SRE techniques.

+##### apply AI to SRE
+ - code-based : source code->code metric
+ - review-based: user behavior->user review
+ - log-based: log->trace
+- code based :code completion/suggestion , defect prediction -> RNN with attention, classification
+- review data: topic Modeling
+- log data: deep learning
+- code completion : language modeling , out of vocabulary problem: pointer mixture network, long-range dependencies: mitigated by rnn/LSTM with attention,
+- defect prediction :
+ - classifier to predict code area that have fault based on code features
+ - CNN , DP-CNN
+- Review data:
+  - apply issue prioritizing
+  - clustering for topic modeling,
+  - app issue prioritizing framework
+    - data extraction: crawling
+    - topic modeling
+    - semantic and sentiment aspect
+    - visualization
+    - issue analysis: top rank review in each topic
+    - Identifying Emerging App issue
+    - online topic Modeling
+    - Jensen-shanon Detection
+    - AI for Log-Based SRE
+  - learning to log : exception snippets, return value check pointer, 23% exception snippets are loged.
+10% return-value-check snippets are logged
+    - framework of learning to log : like defect prediction
+    - contextual :
+       - structure features : error type, method, containing methods
+       - text features: identifier, comment
+       - syntactic features : setting flag,
+       - yuan et al. osdl'12
+       - framework of logging statement generation: code embedding
+       - log management : log parsing ->matrix (block id, log event)->log mining
+       - log management application :
+          - anomaly detection, deep log embedding based anomaly Detection
+          - problem identification: log parsing -> sequence vactorization -> correletion analysis -> cascading clustering
+          - cascading clustering : efficient and effective
+          - github/logpai tools for techniques discussed

+##### apply SRE to AI
+ - reinforcement learning: reward based: policy, action-value
+ - deep q-learning : learn action value Function
+ - deep learning are unreliable
+    - reliability and availability challenges
+    - vulnerability to data perturbations
+       - szegedy '13
+       - pei' 17
+    - DNN are employed in many safety and safety-critical situation
+    - fault avoidance : adversial example , ICLR 2018 Toward deep learning models resistent to adversial attacks
+    - machine learning fault removal
+     - high code coverage but low behavior coverage
+      - N- version deep learning programming
+    - AI fault prediction
+      - recent work focus on app level